Skip to main content

 Cross-Reference for Package

 From the 2nd Confirmation Message window, select Force Delete to complete deleting the package.
-Clicking Cancel Delete returns the user to the View or Edit Packages window.
+Select Cancel Delete to return to the View or Edit Packages window.

 Once a package is deleted, the package entry in the Deployment Browser will no longer allow users to select "Rollback this deployment" or "Delete this deployment".
 These options will now be grayed out: